imrafaelmerino/java-fun/docs/index.md

     * _JsLong_
     * _JsDouble_
     * _JsBigInt_

-    * _JsBigDec_
-* The singleton _NOTHING_ of type _JsNothing_ represents nothing.
+* The singleton _JsNothing.NOTHING_ represents nothing.
 It's not part of any specification.
-It's a convenient type that makes certain functions that return a JsElem total on their arguments.
-For example, the function _JsElem get(JsPath)_ is total because returns a JsElem for every JsPath.
+It's a convenient type that makes certain functions that return a JsElem **total** on their arguments.
+For example, the function _JsElem get(JsPath)_ is total because it returns a JsElem for every JsPath.
 If there is no element located at the specified path, it returns _NOTHING_.
 In other functions like _Json putIfPresent(Function<JsElem, JsElem>)_, this type comes in handy as well because it's possible, just returning _NOTHING_, not to insert anything even if an element is present.
 ## <a name="jspair"></a> JsPair
 There are different overloaded static factory methods to create pairs:
 ```
-JsPair of(String path, int elem)
-JsPair of(String path, double elem)
-JsPair of(String path, long elem)
-...
 JsPair of(JsPath path, int elem)
 JsPair of(JsPath path, double elem)
 JsPair of(JsPath path, long elem)
-...
 JsPair of(JsPath path, JsElem elem)
 ```
 Pairs are immutable.
 You can get the path or element of a pair by direct field access:
 ```
-JsPair pair = JsPair.of("a.b.0", "a");
+JsPair pair = JsPair.of(path("/a/b/0"), "a");
 JsPath path = pair.path;
 JsElem elem = pair.elem;
 ```